Beautiful Ugly: Reception

 Beautiful Ugly spent two weeks on the New York Times Best Seller list in the "Hardcover Fiction" category.
 Sarah Lyall, in the Times, called the book one of January 2025's "most exciting" thriller releases that "branches into unexpected directions on multiple fronts".
+Stuart Kelly of The Scotsman wrote that Beautiful Ugly was a "perfectly serviceable product", though he complained that the plot was "eminently guessable along the lines of being the only possible solution, if temple-grindingly unbelievable."

 The Guardians Alison Flood said that Beautiful Ugly was "packed with twists that I didn’t even guess at" and "maybe a little overblown but an enjoyable ride to a brilliantly dark ending."

-Stuart Kelly of The Scotsman wrote that Beautiful Ugly was a "perfectly serviceable product", though he complained that the plot was "eminently guessable along the lines of being the only possible solution, if temple-grindingly unbelievable."
 Kathryne Cardwell, in the Winnipeg Free Press, said the story had a "hurried, awkward feel" with "too many" twists.

+Cynthia Price, for Library Journal, said that Feeney had written "another superb domestic psychological thriller with plenty of twists, as her readers have come to expect."
+Kirkus Reviews wrote that Beautiful Ugly was "deeply satisfying", and that "the book’s slow unfolding of dread, mystery, and then truth is both creative and well-paced."
 Publishers Weekly called the novel a "letdown" with "flat descriptions" and "flatter characters", adding that Feeney's "trademark twists are more far-fetched than ever."